How to Write a Headline for a Resume: Catch the Attention

 Now you’re ready to work on the headline itself.

-- First, highlight your job experience, including the exact period of how long you’ve worked.
-Here’s an example: “Senior Accountant with a CPA certification and 10 years of experience”.
+1. First, highlight your job experience, including the exact period of how long you’ve worked.
+Here’s an example: “Senior Accountant with a CPA certification and 10 years of experience.”.

-- Move on to personal characteristics, if you feel like your background didn’t provide enough information.
-For instance, you may use words, like ‘hard-working and well-organized, etc.
+2. Move on to personal characteristics if you feel like your background didn’t provide enough information.
+For instance, you may use words like ‘hard-working and well-organized, etc.

-- Include skills.
+3. Include skills.
 Depending on which position you’re applying for, it’s easy to guess which skills you’re expected to possess.
-For instance, if you’ve decided to start writing a federal resume, you mention the most applicable skills, acquired from the past career that match positions in government.
+For instance, if you’ve decided to start writing a federal resume, you mention the most applicable skills, acquired from the past career, that match positions in government.

 Ideally, a good headline for a resume is divided into 2 parts:

-- The second part though is devoted to your best qualifications.
-Here is a good resume example: ‘Proven ability to manage online marketing campaigns effectively’ or even more extensive example: ‘Excellent knowledge as a systems architect and software developer – analysis, design, architecture, development, and management of complex software solutions.
+2. The second part, though, is devoted to your best qualifications.
+Here is a suitable resume example: ‘Proven ability to manage online marketing campaigns effectively’ or even more extensive example: ‘Excellent knowledge as a systems architect and software developer—analysis, design, architecture, development, and management of complex software solutions.

 What are resume headlines for?

-- Provoking beginning.
-Certainly, the more interesting your headline sounds to the hiring manager, the more chances he would open and read it.
-Therefore, you get more chances for a further selection, to wit you may be invited to an interview.
+• Provoking beginning.
+Certainly, the more intriguing your headline sounds to the hiring manager, the more chances he would open and read it.
+Therefore, you get more chances for a further selection; to wit, you may be invited to an interview.
 By the way, likewise in your resume, there are certain words to avoid during a job interview.
 Prepare yourself ahead of time!

-- It’s a good tracker of keywords.
-When so many online resumes are being sent, before reading them all out, recruiters run applications through ATS (Applicant Tracking System) to select only those, which contain keywords, intended specifically for this job.
+• It’s a useful tracker of keywords.
+When so many online resumes are being sent, before reading them all out, recruiters run applications through ATS (Applicant Tracking System) to select only those that contain keywords intended specifically for this job.
 Keep that in mind.

-- Finally, it shows your language skills.
-This is a valuable one since it indicates your literacy and knowledge to use appropriate keywords and other writing techniques to the employer.
+• Finally, it shows your language skills.
+This is a valuable one since it indicates your literacy and knowledge to use appropriate keywords and other writing techniques for the employer.